tic-top/LoraCSE/README.md

 - Open the LoraCSE.ipynb notebook to access the code of all the experiments.
 - Follow the instructions provided in the notebook to run the experiments with your GPU and view the results.
-- The detail of experiments is shown in LoRACSE.pdf.
+- The analysis of experiments is shown in LoRACSE.pdf.

 ## Performance